Lock nuts are a special part that’s designed to hold parts and assemblies together. These parts are built to be used for long periods of time.

 A castellated nut has grooves on the top, which look similar to the top of a castle.
 These lock nuts are used with a bolt that has a hole drilled in it.
 Then, a pin is inserted through the top of the nut and bolt to secure it in place.

 Because most lock nuts are used for heavy-duty and industrial applications where strength is a priority, most are made with stainless steel or mild steel.
-Stainless steel is the most common material because it’s strong and resistant to corrosion.
+Stainless steel alloys are the most common material because it’s strong and resistant to corrosion.
 Zinc and brass locking nuts are also fairly common.

 In cases that require less strength, nylon or plastic lock nuts are popular because they’re less expensive to manufacture and lightweight.